protontypes/LibreSelery/README.md

 * Detailed [`transaction history`](https://github.com/protontypes/openselery/wiki/Transaction-History) is regenerated in your github wiki every time you run OpenSelery.
 * **User defined payout configuration** by the [`selery.yml`](https://github.com/protontypes/openselery/blob/master/selery.yml).
 * Dependency scanning for most languages to **even include developers of your dependencies** using [`Libraries.io`](https://libraries.io/).
 * The money is distributed via Coinbase.
-Other payment methods like Paypal or Uphold will be considered.
+Other payment methods like Uphold are currently work in progress.
 * Donators can see transparent payout logs in the [`public Github Action`](https://github.com/protontypes/openselery/actions?query=workflow%3Aopenselery).
 * Self-hosted [`QR code`](https://raw.githubusercontent.com/wiki/protontypes/openselery/openselery/wallet_qrcode.png) for secure donations is automatically stored in the Wiki of your repository.
 * Simulate the money distribution for your repository without actually transferring money to see how the money would be distributed.
 * Automated statistic generation on how much money was paid out to which contributor.
+* Splitting Strategies:
+   - full_split -- All contributors receive a payout according to their weight.
+   - random_split -- X contributors are randomly picked using the weight as probabilty.

 <a href="https://asciinema.org/a/353518">